-In what could be a preview of a critical round in The Irish Championships 2017, Killian Delaney and Conor O'Donnell were white against Henry Li and Colm Daly respectively.
+In what could be a preview of a critical round in The Irish Championships 2017 sponsored by Clare County Council, Killian Delaney and Conor O'Donnell were white against Henry Li and Colm Daly respectively.
 However, we are only in round 1 here and so the players were naturally keen to keep their norm chances alive by not being too risky.
 There was little to separate Colm and Conor throughout their game and a draw ensued but things weren't quite so simple in the other all-Irish clash of the round.
 Killian held a slight advantage before Henry found a tactic on move 30 which swung the game firmly in his favour and soon put a win in his column.

 In the other games of round 1: Gavin Wall fell to co-top seed Miroslaw Grabarcyzk.
 Dublin CC board 1, Reinhold Mueller defeated Alistair Hill while bottom seed, Conor E Murphy impressively held GM Petr Neuman.